docksal/docksal/docs/project-customize.md

     - project_root:/var/www:rw
 ```

-Note, that you **should** fully describe all other services (web, db, etc.) as well if you don't use stack.
+Note, that you **should** fully describe all other services (web, db, etc.) as well if you don't use a stack.

 <a name="mysql-version"></a>
-## Switching MySQL version
+## Switching MySQL versions

-Switching MySQL version is performed it the same way as PHP version switch, but you need to switch the image for the `db` service.
+Switching MySQL versions is performed in the same way as the PHP version switch, but you need to switch the image for the `db` service.

 <a name="docksal-images"></a>
 ## Docksal images and versions